jakimfett/functions.sh/doc/app/miNAS.md

 > oh stars this is out of control, but a lot of it is super important to grok...oh well, can't build NeoRome in a day...

+## Method(ologies)
+Whitelisted security.
+Automate everything possible.
+Do the hard thing now so later is easier.

+_Collaborate._

 ## Seafile

 As of 2019.06, we're going to use a heavily customized instance of SeaFile to do the heavy lifting.